zzehli/awards-seaon/README.md

 - [x] search bar with instant feedback, hard-coded data
 - [x] use `fetch` api to fetch a list of movies from API
 - [x] connect input with api to fetch data according to input
+- [ ] add butons on result list and remove buttons on nomination list
 - [ ] nomination handling: query string for information retrieval
 - [ ] apply color to the page: border, box background
 - [ ] use material UI for better visual